cosinekitty/astronomy/source/c/README.md

-**Returns:**  On success, the function returns the angle as described above in the `angle` field and `ASTRO_SUCCESS` in the `status` field.
+**Returns:**  On success, the function returns the angle as described in the function remarks in the `angle` field and `ASTRO_SUCCESS` in the `status` field.
 The function should always succeed, but it is a good idea for callers to check the `status` field in the returned structure.
 Any other value in `status` indicates a failure that should be [reported as an issue](https://github.com/cosinekitty/astronomy/issues).